hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ---

+## Short Order ID Lookup

+Admins and crew can look up orders by entering a short prefix of the order UUID (up to 8 characters) in the `SingleOrderView` component.
+When the entered string is 8 characters or fewer, the `find_order_id_by_prefix` SECURITY DEFINER RPC is called instead of a direct lookup.
+This RPC performs a case-insensitive prefix match on `orders.id::text` and returns the full UUID, which is then used for the standard order detail load.

+The RPC returns `null` if no match is found or if the prefix is ambiguous (multiple matches).

+---

 ## Order Edit and Modification (`src/lib/orderSaveService.ts`)

 Admins can modify confirmed orders.
 Changes can be sent to the customer for approval before taking effect, or applied immediately (admin override).